Death notices for Jan. 29

 William C. Kwis, 104, of Kennewick, died Jan.
 25 in Kennewick.

-He was born in Los Angeles, Calif., and lived in the Tri-City area for 34 years.
+He was born in Los Angeles and lived in the Tri-City area for 34 years.

 Digital Access for only $0.99